LeonardoFRNG/LeonardoFRNG/README.md

 -->
 # Hello World!👋

-I'm Leo, I'm a coder at riwi and I'm currently learning english and software development.
+I'm Leo, I'm a coder at riwi and I'm currently learning English and Software development.
 I'm passionate about learning full stack software development, new technologies, and robotics.

 ## My top programming languages are 🔭:

 Python, Javascript, PHP and c ++.
 ## A random fact about me 😄:

-I used to build robots with arduino, at the age of 8!
+I used to build robots with Arduino, at the age of 8!

 ## My hobbies are 📚:

-Sports, like swimming or jogging, and to read books.
+Sports such as swimming and jogging, and to read books.